 Please note that these are general tips, and there will always be exceptions to these rules.
 Still, hopefully, these strategies will help serve as guiding principles.

-If you’ve been following me for a while, you might think that I’m a little obsessed with small, local businesses.
-And yes, you’d be right!
 There are so many reasons to love the people doing great work in your community, and so many ways to help support them.
 I have the pleasure of knowing several small business owners personally, and I can’t even tell you the amount of love and care that goes into every aspect of their business.